Free Willy: Critical response

 The film has received positive reviews from critics.
 The Rotten Tomatoes website reported that 71% of critics have given the film a fresh rating based on 31 reviews, with an average rating of 5.6/10.
-The site's critics consensus reads, "Free Willy tugs at the heartstrings skillfully enough to leap above the rising tide of sentimentality that threatens to drown its formulaic family-friendly story".
-The film on Metacritic has a weighted average score of 79 out of 100, indicating "generally favorable reviews" from 14 reviews.
+The site's critics consensus reads: "Free Willy tugs at the heartstrings skillfully enough to leap above the rising tide of sentimentality that threatens to drown its formulaic family-friendly story".
+The film on Metacritic has a weighted average score of 79 out of 100, indicating "generally favorable" reviews from 14 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+The film received a negative review from Gene Siskel, who said he had "a problem with the whale as a creature to be loved" since "[its] eyes are so set far apart you can't even see them".

 Accolades

-The film is recognized by American Film Institute in these lists: